top of page

 LB | ALABAMA | 6’3 | 244

-Strengths: Campbell is a well-rounded defensive playmaker.
-He has great size for the position.
-Campbell is an explosive athlete who really gains steam while attacking downhill.
-He’s a high motor guy who has a knack for finding the ball.
-Campbell adds additional value as an effective pass-rusher Weaknesses: I’d like to see Campbell maintain a consistent pad level and get a little lower at times Bottom Line: Campbell is going to be a rock; a defensive leader for a good unit
+Strengths: Campbell is a well-rounded defensive playmaker with great size for the position.
+He’s an explosive athlete who gains serious momentum attacking downhill and consistently flies to the ball.
+He plays with a high motor and shows natural instincts, while also adding value as an effective pass-rusher.
+Weaknesses: He needs to maintain a more consistent pad level and play lower to maximize his leverage.
+Injuries are also a concern here.
+Bottom Line: Campbell is going to be a rock—a dependable, high-energy defensive leader for a top-tier unit.

 Grade: Round 1